-This direct and shortest route towards Pangong lake from Leh takes you to 6-7 hour journey via Shey, Karu and Sakti and mid-way to Chang La.
+This direct and shortest route towards Pangong lake from Leh takes you to 6-7 hour journey via Shey, Karu and Sakti and mid-way to Chang La Pass.
 Amongst them, Shey is nearly 15 km from Leh and has a major attraction as Shey monastery and Shey Palace which is located nicely at the hilltop.

 Moreover, Shey used to be summer capital of Ladakh in ancient times.
 Now the palace is lying in ruins but still two festivals take place here every year.
 At the monastery, one can observe the tall and calm structure of Shakyamuni Buddha along with colorful and catchy murals.